paulohenriquevn/aws-solutions-architect/README.md

 ---
 ### Questão 53

-**Texto original:**
-A company needs to store its accounting records in Amazon S3.
-The records must be immediately accessible for 1 year and then must be archived for an additional 9 years.
-No one at the company, including administrative users and root users, can delete the records during the entire 10-year period.
-The records must be stored with maximum resiliency.

-**Tradução:**
 Uma empresa precisa armazenar registros contábeis no Amazon S3.
 Os registros devem estar imediatamente acessíveis por 1 ano e depois arquivados por mais 9 anos.
 Ninguém na empresa, incluindo usuários administrativos e root, pode excluir os registros durante o período de 10 anos.
 Os registros devem ser armazenados com resiliência máxima.

 **Resposta correta:**